turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ## Initializing the working directory
 The client-side of our dApp is made using **ReactJS**.
 Smart contracts will be made using **Solidity** language and will be deployed on the **Avalanche** network with **Truffle Suite**.
 Therefore, we need to set up our working directory according to ReactJS and Truffle, to make the development process smoother.

 Open a terminal and navigate to the directory where we will create the application.
-Usually this will be inside our user home directory, but can be located wherever is practical.
+Usually, this will be inside our user home directory but can be located wherever is practical.
 ```bash
 cd /path/to/directory
 ```